Tiger JK: Drug conviction

 Tiger JK was arrested for using methamphetamine in Korea in 2000, at the same time that members of the Korean hip hop group Uptown were also arrested on drug charges.
 Tiger JK said that, though he had used drugs in the past, he had not used them in Korea, and he said that he was ultimately found guilty due to false testimony from the members of Uptown.
 He spent a month and a half in jail and was given two years probation.

 Illness

 Tiger JK was diagnosed with acute transverse myelitis, a spinal cord condition that affects motor functions, in 2006.
 He was hospitalized and took a two-year hiatus from performing.
 As of 2014, he continued to take medication to treat the condition.

 Marriage and family

 In June 2007, Tiger JK married rapper and singer Yoon Mi-rae in a private ceremony in a Buddhist Temple.
-The wedding occurred a month before the death of his grandmother who had wanted to see them wed before her passing.
+The wedding occurred a month before the death of his grandmother who had wanted to see them wed before her death.
 Yoon gave birth to their son, Jordan, in March 2008.